-Suffering a spinal cord injury can change life as you know it.
-If someone else is responsible for causing your spine injury due to a careless or wrongful act, you can benefit from consulting with a personal injury lawyer from Jacoby & Meyers about your legal rights.
+Suffering a spinal cord injury can significantly affect your life.
+If someone else is responsible for causing your spine injury due to a careless or wrongful act, you may wish to consult with a personal injury lawyer from Jacoby & Meyers about your legal rights.

 Our San Bernardino spinal cord injury attorneys have more than 50 years of experience that we can put to use to deliver the justice and case results you deserve.
 Contact us to start with a free initial case consultation.